NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 ## exercise

 ### How to perform the exercise
-* You need to either start the [repository](https://github.com/NovatecConsulting/opentelemetry-training/) with Codespaces, Gitpod or clone the repository with git and run it locally with dev containers or docker compose
+* This exercise is based on the following repository [repository](https://github.com/NovatecConsulting/opentelemetry-training/)
-* Initial directory: `labs/automatic-instrumentation/auto-instrumentation/initial`
+* Initial directory: `labs/automatic-instrumentation/initial`
-* Solution directory: `labs/automatic-instrumentation/auto-instrumentation/solution`
+* Solution directory: `labs/automatic-instrumentation/solution`
+* Java source code: `labs/automatic-instrumentation/initial/todobackend-springboot`
-* Source code: `labs/automatic-instrumentation/auto-instrumentation/initial/todobackend-springboot`
+* Python source code: `labs/automatic-instrumentation/initial/todobackend-springboot`

 Make sure the docker compose environment from Otel in Action chapter is stopped.
 Otherwise you will run into port conflicts.